 These programs show your brain activity, which aids in regulating the brainwave frequencies and helps to improve your symptoms.
 Brain frequencies influence states of arousal.
 If someone has a lot of 8-11 Hz (alpha waves) in the right hemisphere, they are most likely to feel calm.
 They are more likely to feel alert if they generate 15-18 Hz (beta) amplitudes in the left hemisphere.

 Brain-focused treatment that sets us apart

 Neurofeedback is being used in a wide range of settings and may treat various conditions, including attention deficit hyperactivity disorder (ADHD) and traumatic brain injury (TBI).
-Neurofeedback has been utilised in the treatment of ADHD, TBI, depression and anxiety.

 Clinical applications for neurofeedback are effective treatments for conditions such as ADHD, anxiety, headaches/migraines, insomnia, stress, and tinnitus.
 Neurofeedback has proven to be an effective treatment for pain management.